MarissaWood/mern-to-do/README.md

 ## About

 This project is the front-end server of an application I build for a Lab during General Assembly's Web Development Immersive Program.
-The purpose of this lab was to learn and practice coding in the MERN stack (Mongo, Express, React, Node).
+The purpose of this lab was to learn and practice coding in the MERN stack (MongoDB, Express, React, Node).

 # Authentication

-CRUD actions can only be performed on the to do list items if a user is logged in.
+Full CRUD actions (create, read, update, delete) can only be performed on the to do list items if a user is logged in.

 ## Deployed app